-Inside information and observations on Charlotte 49ers basketball and other sports from Charlotte Observer reporter David Scott
+Inside information and observations on Charlotte 49ers football, basketball and other sports from Charlotte Observer reporter David Scott

 [View the story "Crazy ending in Charlotte-Richmond A10 game" on Storify]